First Floor, Eureka Library

 Paperback Fiction:Paperback fiction is shelved along the wall between the mystery books and the Children's Room.

 Parenting Corner:For the convenience of parents, a small collection of books, pamphlets, DVDs, videos, and audiobooks on parenting issues is kept in the southwest corner of the Children's Room, near the door to the Story Room.
 As you step through the main Children's Room doorway, you will see the Parenting Corner on your right.

 Ramp:Near the accessible parking area, a ramp leads to the library entrance.
 The emergency exits from the adult reading area and the Children's Room also feature ramps.

-Reference Collection:Reference materials are especially useful sources of information that remain in the library to be consistently available to all library users.
+Reference Collection:Reference materials are especially useful sources of information that are kept by the library to be available to all library users.
 They include, but aren't limited to, the following resources:

 - Auto Repair Information